 Due to space constraints this article will ONLY cover the treatment of borrelia, the causative agent of Lyme Disease.
 To see treatments for the various co-infections, type Bartonella, Babesia, Mycoplasma, Parasites, Toxoplasmosis, or Powassan Virus into the search bar for those articles.
 I hope to add to this list in the future.
-Please know a tick’s gut is often filled with numerous pathogens with the potential to infect you: https://madisonarealymesupportgroup.com/2017/07/01/one-tick-bite-could-put-you-at-risk-for-at-least-6-different-diseases/ (The actual number is 18 and counting) This is an important overlooked problem as many of these pathogens will not respond to doxycycline – the drug of choice for most uneducated general practitioners following the CDC/IDSA treatment guidelines.
+Please know a tick’s gut is often filled with numerous pathogens with the potential to infect you with only one bite: https://madisonarealymesupportgroup.com/2017/07/01/one-tick-bite-could-put-you-at-risk-for-at-least-6-different-diseases/ (The actual number is 18 and counting) This is an important overlooked problem as many of these pathogens will not respond to doxycycline – the drug of choice for most uneducated general practitioners following the CDC/IDSA treatment guidelines.